Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Lorentzian geometry preliminaries

 For more general intervals $I$, the length is defined as the supremum of the length of $\gamma_{|I'}$ over all compact intervals $I' \subset I$.
 For locally Lipschitz continuous curves in a Lorentzian manifold, these notions of a causal curve and its Lorentzian length coincide with the previous ones.

 The Lorentzian pre-length space $X$ is called \emph{geodesic} if for every pair of points $x,y\in X$ with $x \leq y$ there exists a \emph{maximal} causal curve $\gamma$ from $x$ to $y$, i.e.~a causal curve $\gamma$ from $x$ to $y$ such that $d(x,y) = L(\gamma)$.
-Adapting the notion in \cite[Definition~2.41]{BM23}, we call it \emph{regular} if every injective maximal causal curve connecting timelike related points in $X$ is timelike.
+Adapting the notion in \cite[Definition~2.41]{BM26}, we call $X$ \emph{regular} if every injective maximal causal curve connecting timelike related points in $X$ is timelike.
 If $X$ is geodesic and regular, then it is also timelike path-connected.

 We continue to discuss the above notions in the context of our prime example of a Lorentzian pre-length space, namely the one induced by a Lorentzian manifold $(M,g)$.
-First, it is by definition causally path-connected.
+It is causally path-connected by definition.
 By the push-up principle it is also timelike path-connected; see, for instance, \cite[Proposition 2.4.18]{Ch11}.
 That it is regular (with respect to locally Lipschitz continuous curves) is, for instance, shown in \cite[Theorem~3.18]{KS18}.
-In fact, every maximal curve in $M$ admits a reparametrization that satisfies the geodesic equation (see e.g. \cite[Proposition~5.34]{On83}) and hence has constant velocity.
+In fact, every maximal curve in $M$ admits a reparametrization that satisfies the geodesic equation (see e.g.~\cite[Proposition~5.34]{On83}) and hence has constant velocity.
 If it connects timelike related points, then it must thus be timelike even in the stronger sense that (almost all) its derivatives are timelike.
 Note that, for instance, the smooth curve $t\mapsto (t, \sin t, \cos t)$ in Minkowski space $\Lo^{1+2}$ is timelike only in the weaker sense of Subsection~\ref{sub:ms_spaces}.
-However, this distinction does not really make a difference in the following; see Remark~\ref{rem:timelike_variation}.
+However, this distinction does not really make a difference in the following when working on smooth, globally hyperbolic Lorentzian manifolds; see Remark~\ref{rem:timelike_variation}.
 While the Lorentzian distance between two causally related points can by definition be approached by the Lorentzian lengths of connecting causal curves, the existence of maximal connecting curves requires further assumptions.
 By the Avez--Seifert theorem \cite{Av63,Se67}, global hyperbolicity is a sufficient condition; see e.g.~\cite[Proposition~14.19]{On83}.
-Note that for Lorentzian manifolds our notion of global hyperbolicity is equivalent to causality and compactness of causal diamonds and further coincides with the traditional one as in \cite{Ge70, HE73,Be76}, for instance; see \cite{Mi23}.
+Note that for Lorentzian manifolds global hyperbolicity as defined above is equivalent to causality and compactness of causal diamonds and further coincides with the traditional one as in \cite{Ge70, HE73,Be76}, for instance; see \cite{Mi23}.